steve12345585/SnipeOffice/vcl/README.md

     export SAL_LOG=+INFO.cppcanvas.emf+INFO.vcl.emf

-before running LibreOffice; it will give you lots of useful hints.
+before running SnipeOffice; it will give you lots of useful hints.

 You can also fallback to EMF (from EMF+) rendering via